jacqueslethuaut/ann-vs-cnn/README.md

-# ann-vs-cnn
+# ANN vs CNN - Comparison of 2 main networks

-ANN vs CNN - Comparison of 2 main networks
+Results obtained on Mac M2 with tensorFlow usage on Visual Studio Code with Jupyter extension

-Results obtained on Mac M2 with tensorFlow usage
+## First install TensorFlow on Apple M2

-To compile TensorFlow on Mac M2 (November 2022), there is no other choice than Miniconda (bazel does not work at this time)
+To compile TensorFlow on Apple M2 (November 2022), there is no other choice than Miniconda (bazel does not work at this time)

 https://developer.apple.com/metal/tensorflow-plugin/